top of page

 What Big Change means in our lives and work

 Big Changes command attention.
 They don't let us get away with ignoring them for long.
-They demand a shift in mindset and they demand such a global approach that impacts individual resilience.
+They demand a shift in mindset and a global approach that impacts individual resilience.
 At times this can leave less time, patience and energy for individuals to invest in all other aspects of life.

 Both personally and professionally, individuals cannot avoid Big Change.
 But as with most change, alignment to the big picture will facilitate more rapid acceptance and accelerate us towards getting done what needs to be done.
 Individual flexibility, resilience, and a global perspective are no longer just desirable traits; they're essential tools for modern life.